keshavbabu/shellhacks/README.md

 ## What we learned

 We learned about the complexities of emergency logistics and the critical role of community-driven solutions.
 Our team deepened its understanding of accessibility needs and the importance of designing technology that works for everyone, especially during high-stress situations.

-## What's next for HurryCane
+## What's next for hurrycane

-Next, we plan to expand HurryCane to include partnerships with local governments and emergency services to enhance the app’s reach and reliability.
+Next, we plan to expand hurrycane to include partnerships with local governments and emergency services to enhance the app’s reach and reliability.
 We’ll also focus on refining our predictive algorithms for better grouping during different types of disasters, and we aim to launch in flood-prone areas before expanding to regions affected by wildfires, hurricanes, and other emergencies.